- The S&P 500 Index entered the week of April 6 down 27% from the high and up 14% from the low set on March 23.

 We don't know what will happen in 2020

 At this point it is anyone's guess whether significant new price lows are in store for us in the coming weeks and months.
-It's unknowable in real time, but given that the index is less than 300 S&P points from the low, it can certainly not be ruled out.
+It's unknowable in real time, but given that the index was, on Friday, less than 300 S&P points from the low, it can certainly not be ruled out.

 On the one hand, we pretty much know that the news on both the health front as well as the economic and earnings front is bound to get worse before it gets better.
 With every headline of more coronavirus deaths, every report on jobless claims, and soon, earnings announcements (Q1 earnings season starts this week), investors will be tempted to sell.